 This new feature will help protect your account from possibly being compromised as well as protect the University.
 If your account gets compromised, the spammers may gain access to University systems and confidential information.

 Note: External to Office365 email senders with DMARC compliant uiowa.edu subdomains should not need exemptions to external tagging.
-[External] tagging will not be added if both the following two conditions are met:

 No, [External] tagging is added to all University of Iowa email accounts to help signify email from unknown sources.